awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationreferencedatasource-referenceschema.md

 The `ReferenceSchema` property type specifies the format of the data in the streaming source, and how each data element maps to corresponding columns created in the in\-application stream\.

- `ReferenceSchema` is a property of the [Kinesis Data Analytics ApplicationReferenceDataSource ReferenceDataSource](aws-properties-kinesisanalytics-applicationreferencedatasource-referencedatasource.md) property\.
+ `ReferenceSchema` is a property of the [ReferenceDataSource](aws-properties-kinesisanalytics-applicationreferencedatasource-referencedatasource.md) property\.

 ## Syntax<a name="aws-properties-kinesisanalytics-applicationreferencedatasource-referenceschema-syntax"></a>